 10.15.3.3.3 Preconfigured regroup cancellation in multiple MC systems

-Figure 10.15.3.3.3-1 illustrates the procedure to cancel a group or user regroup that uses a preconfigured MC service group where multiple MC service systems were involved in the regrouping.
+Figure 10.15.3.3.3-1 illustrates the procedure to cancel a group or user regroup that uses a preconfigured MC service group where multiple MC systems were involved in the regrouping.

 Pre-conditions:

-- MC service client 2 has been regrouped into the MC service regroup group, and is receiving service in the partner MC service system of the regroup group.
+- MC service client 2 has been regrouped into the MC service regroup group, and is receiving service in the partner MC system of the regroup group.

-- MC service client 1 is authorized to cancel a regrouping that uses a preconfigured MC service group, and is receiving service in the primary MC service system of the regroup group.
+- MC service client 1 is authorized to cancel a regrouping that uses a preconfigured MC service group, and is receiving service in the primary MC system of the regroup group.